 Student performance is evaluated on a 100-point system.
-A minimum score of 80 percent is required to graduate in all courses including electives.
+A minimum score of 80 percent is required to graduate.
 A standardized rubric is used for each type of assessment.

 Communication Program: Faculty advisors evaluate students for their ability to express themselves effectively both orally and in writing and evaluate student communication in terms of content, critical thinking, organization, format, and delivery.